Tasty Turkey Gravy

 This gravy makes ordinary food fantastic!
 Spoon it over your potatoes, drizzle it on your stuffing, or save a bit for those incredible leftover turkey sandwiches.
 You'll definitely want to make extra!

 A plate of mashed potatoes and sliced turkey covered in gravy, garnished with fresh parsley, alongside small bowls of sauces.
-Save it

 A plate of mashed potatoes and sliced turkey covered in gravy, garnished with fresh parsley, alongside small bowls of sauces. | iamcooker.com